 Of all the things I wish I could predict, Stock prices, oil prices, the direction of the night will go if I’m out on a date and if I should stick or bail early and cut my losses.
 Unfortunately, none of them are even remotely in the realm of my predictive capabilities.
 Trust me, I have tried.
 It’s a lesson I learned the hard way.
 But there’s one thing I can predict, and that is my old friend darkness will return.
 Just as a day turns to night, my fleeting moments of happiness eventually turns to misery and despair.
 Sometimes those brief moments stretch long enough that it could be a few days.
 Days when you naively think everything is ok and you’re on your way to achieving everything you ever dreamed of.
 Then it comes back.
 I call it a friend because if you have had anyone hang around long enough, they automatically become your friend.
-Like people you cross paths with randomly throughout your daily routines like the people you see on the bus every day or someone you regularly see in the supermarket or the people you see in the gym.
-You don’t really know them but given enough time they become part of your life.
+Like the people you cross paths with randomly throughout your daily routines, like the people you see on the bus every day or the supermarket or the gym.
+You don’t really know them, but given enough time they become part of your life.
 So much so that if you don’t run into them, you suddenly realize it.
 That to me is a friend.
-Not the person you went to class with who never once crosses your mind except for when you see their anti-vaccination campaigns, but the ones who you barely talk to yet have a connection somehow.
+Not the person you went to school with who never once crosses your mind except when you see their anti-vaccination campaigns.
+They are not friends, they’re fucking morons!
+I’m talking about the ones who you barely talk to yet have a connection somehow.
 That to me is this darkness.
 It can manifest in different ways in different people.
 Anger, resentment, jealousy, depression, crippling anxiety.
-But for some, like me, it’s like a heavy blanket that blocks the sunshine, that is life.
+But for some, like me, it’s like a heavy blanket that blocks the sunshine that is life.
 A load you carry with.
 It’s not always there.
 You never know when it appears.
 Somedays are great.
 The sun is shining until it isn’t.
 And then suddenly you feel that heaviness on you.
 Darkness where there’s supposed to be light.
 Butterflies in your stomach for no apparent reason.
 You never know when it will appear.
 Always lurking around the corner.

 Over a long enough time, you’ll end up becoming friends with your darkness.
 Popping a pill to make it disappear is what a lot of people resort to, but in my opinion, it’s too nearsighted.
 What happens when it comes back for a different reason?
 How many pills will you pop then?
 Artificially inducing conditions that should be earned or worked hard for can never be a long term solution.
 Like people who win the lottery or become skinny by stapling their stomach.
 These results never last.